jFompe/flight-delay-predictor/README.md

 The input files must be in app/data/ with filenames like `{YEAR}.csv`.

-The input files selected by the program can be changed before running in `run_pyspark.sh`.
+The input files selected by the program can be changed before running in `run_pyspark.sh` by changing the `PARAMS` variable.